 As with all life insurance, supplemental life insurance rates depend on factors like your age and health condition.
 That said, supplemental life insurance provided through your employer is often inexpensive, and has the added benefit of being able to be deducted directly from your paycheque.

 Because group life insurance policies are often cheaper, if the supplemental life insurance is covered by such a plan, then you could get the extra coverage you need at a great rate.
 If, however, the supplemental policy is on an individual basis, it could be cheaper to shop around with private providers for such coverage.
+This is why you always need to comparison shop before purchasing.

 The bottom line